jackiekim2324/football_hackathon2024/README.md

 - This will output bar charts of the Northwestern Wildcat Goalkeeper's stats.

 `pymupdf_heatmap_creation.py`
-- Thhis script extracts player (starters and subs) positions from a specific page of each PDF match report.
+- This script extracts player (starters and subs) positions from a specific page of each PDF match report.
-- Creates detailed heatmaps showing 1) player position density using a yellow-orange-red color scheme 2) full soccer field visualization including penalty areas, goal areas, and center circle
+- Creates detailed heatmaps showing 1) player position density using a yellow-orange-red color scheme 2) full soccer field visualization
 - This will automatically save all generated heatmaps to a 'heatmaps' subfolder with game-specific filenames